Bounds for quasimodes with polynomially narrow bandwidth on surfaces of revolution: Introduction

 \myindent For $2\leq p \leq \infty$, the question of estimating the operator norm of $P_{\lambda,\delta}$, seen as an operator from $L^2(M)$ to $L^p(M)$, has become in the last forty years a major subject of interest in the field of Spectral Geometry.
 While being of interest in itself, it is also a relaxation of the more classical problem of estimating the $L^p$ norm of $L^2$ normalized eigenfunctions, in the case of a compact manifold.
 Indeed, this would correspond to the case $\delta = 0$, which is out of reach in most settings.
 On the contrary, the case $\delta = 1$ is fully understood since the seminal works of Sogge in the 1980s, as we will see below, and this yields the well-known optimal upper bound on the $L^p$ norm of eigenfunctions in the compact case (see below).
 Hence, the case $\delta > 0$ but very small can be seen as an intermediate problem, for which promising results have appeared recently.
 In that spirit, $P_{\lambda,\delta}$ can be interpreted as the spectral projector on $L^2$-normalized \textit{quasimodes} of frequency $\lambda$, with a bandwidth $[\lambda-\delta,\lambda +\delta]$.
 Moreover, this problem enables a unified approach for compact and non-compact manifolds, since eigenfunctions of the Laplacian are not always $L^2$ normalized for the latter, and, in this spirit, it can be viewed as a generalization of the Stein-Thomas Fourier restriction problem (see \cite{stein1993harmonic,tomas1975restriction}).
 Finally, in the compact case, the interest of this problem is that it captures both the question of the \textit{norm of eigenfunctions}, and of the \textit{distribution of eigenvalues}.

-\myindent For compact manifolds, there are essentially only three results available in the regime where the size of the frequency interval $\delta$ is \textit{polynomially small} compared to the frequency $\lambda$.
+\myindent For compact manifolds, there are essentially only three results available in the regime where the size of the frequency interval $\delta$ is \textit{polynomially small} compared to the frequency $\lambda$, i.e. $\delta$ can be as small as $\lambda^{-\kappa}$ for some $\kappa > 0$ fixed.
 First, the case of the sphere is immediate, since there is no dependence in $\delta$ for $\delta$ small.
-On the contrary, improvements have been obtained in the polynomially thin regime in two locally symmetric settings, namely the flat tori (Bourgain and others, see below), and the arithmetic surfaces (Iwaniec and Sarnack, see below).
+On the contrary, improvements have been obtained in the polynomially thin regime only in two locally symmetric settings, namely the flat tori (Bourgain and others, see below), and the arithmetic surfaces (Iwaniec and Sarnack, see below).